fairlight1337/libcflie/README.md

 ---------------------------------------------

-When running programs linked against and using libcflie, you have to have access permissions for your USB devices set up correctly.
+When running programs linked against and using libcflie, you have to have access permissions for your USB devices set up correctly, as USB devices are not per se accessible by all users on a system.

 You basically have two options: